jasonlam604/grunt-rename-util/README.md

 This overrides `grunt.file.delete` and `grunt.file.copy` from blocking of file.
 Use with caution.

-Behind the scenes rename actually uses grunt.file.copy and grunt.file.delete
+Behind the scenes rename actually uses grunt.file.copy and grunt.file.delete, only because grunt.file.rename does not exist in grunt version 0.4.0

 ### Usage Examples